achouhan93/ClusterChat/README.md

 Video demonstration: [here](https://youtu.be/CRaus2J9mF8)

 ### Abstract
-Exploratory search of large text corpora is essential in domains like biomedical research, where large amounts of research literature are continuously generated.
-This paper presents $\textit{ClusterTalk}$ (The demo video and source code are available at: https://github.com/achouhan93/ClusterTalk), a framework for corpus exploration using multi-dimensional exploratory search.
-Our system integrates document clustering with faceted search, allowing users to interactively refine their exploration and ask corpus and document-level queries.
-Compared to traditional one-dimensional search approaches like keyword search or clustering, this system improves the discoverability of information by encouraging a deeper interaction with the corpus.
-We demonstrate the functionality of the $\textit{ClusterTalk}$ framework based on four million PubMed abstracts for the four-year time frame.
+Exploring large-scale text corpora presents a significant challenge in biomedical, academic, and legal research, where vast amounts of documents are continuously published.
+Traditional search methodologies, i.e., keyword and vector-based approaches, often retrieve documents in isolation, limiting users’ ability to understand corpus-wide trends and relationships.
+We present $\textit{ClusterChat}$ (The demo video and source code are available at: https://github.com/achouhan93/ClusterChat), an open-source system for corpus exploration that integrates cluster-based organization with multi-feature search capabilities.
+Unlike conventional systems, $\textit{ClusterChat}$ enables dynamic and interactive discovery through its combination of cluster organization, lexical search, timeline-driven exploration, and corpus/document question answering.
+Thus, enabling efficient real-time corpus exploration.
+We validate the system with two case studies on a four-million-abstract PubMed dataset, demonstrating that $\textit{ClusterChat}$ enhances corpus exploration by delivering context-aware insights while maintaining scalability and responsiveness on large-scale datasets.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Project Structure

-The $\textit{ClusterTalk}$ framework provides a web-based tool for exploring [PubMed abstracts](https://pubmed.ncbi.nlm.nih.gov/), utilizing backend components for document clustering and retrieval-augmented generation (RAG).
+The $\textit{ClusterChat}$ framework provides a web-based tool for exploring [PubMed abstracts](https://pubmed.ncbi.nlm.nih.gov/), utilizing backend components for document clustering and retrieval-augmented generation (RAG).
 It employs [BERTopic](https://maartengr.github.io/BERTopic/index.html) and [LangChain](https://www.langchain.com/) for backend processing, with [Cosmograph](https://cosmograph.app/) used for interactive visualizations in the frontend.
 This setup supports both faceted search on abstracts and natural language query capabilities for enhanced corpus navigation.

 ### Backend